 Perfect for a horse and rider lifestyle shoot.

 A 1 hour shoot using a mix of available light supplemented with studio flash lights.

-I'll set up a temporary studio at your yard and create a studio portrait of your horse.
+Setting up a temporary studio at your yard and creating a studio portrait of your horse.